furkankarakaya/GaN-Studies/Literature.md

 * The second factor that contributes to the saturation current reduction can be on the gate.
 It has been proven that **the fast increase of the temperature has an effect on the gate current** [9]. **With a higher temperature, the gate current becomes higher**.
 Therefore, it introduces **a larger voltage drop on the gate**.
 This can be another reason cause the saturation current reduction.

 ___
+#### G. Mishemts et al., “Short-Circuit Study in Medium-Voltage GaN,” vol. 64, no. 11, pp. 9012–9022, 2017.
+10.1109/TIE.2017.2719599

+*  The **main problems of the available GaN cascodes** are related to **its packaging**, which, in combination with control and power loop inductances, is responsible for the observed gate ringing. **Under a SC event** in a real application, this **ringing could lead to the device destruction** or converter failure, even after withstanding such an electrical stress.
+In this regard, gate bipolar control and reducing loop inductances could assist to improve cascodes SC ruggedness.
+Moreover, the **low thermal self-regulation** on their gate control **makes them less rugged than EHEMTs to SC events**.
+However, **GaN cascodes present an inherent pn- junction structure at the Si MOSFET, which can be used as a free-wheeling diode with a significantly lower forward voltage** (integral diode +DHEMT) drop than EHEMTs.
+This is of interest for synchronous rectification, e.g., power inverters for motor driving.
+As another benefit, **GaN cascodes can be controlled using traditional VG values**.

+___
 ## Modelling